holgi/Synapse_On_Dokku/readme.md

 The [documentation][edoc] for the config file is quite extensive, make adjustments as you like.

-The first step would be to add a new dokku app:
+everything should be prepared now to deploy Element-Web to dokku.
+As a first step add a new dokku app:

     # create the deployment app
     # the name will also be the virtual host name later - here "chat" is used